qron88/Chameleon_Project/README.md

 <img src="Assets/Chameleon.png" alt="Chameleon Patcher" width="120" align="right">

-Project Chameleon patches a stock NVIDIA driver package so it installs and works properly on GPUs the package normally locks out — chiefly laptop RTX 20-, 30- and 40-series and RTX-Ada mobile parts that NVIDIA restricts to laptop-OEM-specific driver releases.
-(Blackwell coverage is essentially nil: one `DEV_2D00` entry, under a null subsystem ID that real hardware is unlikely to report.)
-This is the standard "run the desktop driver on my laptop GPU" enthusiast unlock, done reproducibly: point the tool at a downloaded driver `.exe` and it unpacks, patches, verifies, re-signs and repackages it, on any driver version.
+Project Chameleon patches a stock NVIDIA driver package so it installs and works properly on PCIe graphic cards equipped mobile GPUs  — chiefly laptop RTX 20-, 30- and 40-series and RTX-Ada mobile packed by Chinese manufacturers.
+This is the enthusiast unlock, done reproducibly: point the tool at a downloaded driver `.exe` and it unpacks, patches, verifies, re-signs and repackages it, on any driver version.

 Two independent gates have to come off for an unlocked GPU to work, and the patcher handles both: